 Truth or illusion?
 Let us carry on as if we knew.
 I have no idea.
 I know there are very few farms around here anymore, and those that exist are run by rich people for rich people and for expensive restaurants that advertise farm-to-table food and locally raised organic meat and everything that makes the wealthy diners feel OK and think they will live forever.
 I don’t feel OK.
 I feel forlorn, fucked-up, even though I’m not sure if that is the right way to put it.
 Forlorn?
 What’s that?
 I understand fucked-up, don’t you?
 But forlorn?

 Anyway, here’s what I’m thinking.
-My friend told me I should look into a sexbot.
-That’s a robot that you can have sex with and people are marrying these days.
+My friend told me I should look into some sexbots or a wm dolls.
+A sexbot is a robot that you can have sex with and people are marrying these days.
 She says they are increasingly life-like, far realer than a hologram.
 She said she felt one and it felt just like a human body.
 And now that they are powered by very sophisticated artificial intelligence (AI), you can get one that is far more than a sex doll but has real feelings and emotions and you can have a genuine relationship with.
 I told her I’ve seen them, but she misunderstood.
 I meant the entertainment/media/Hollywood industry that is full of them, Barbies and Kens, lookalikes parading across screens everywhere.
 She laughed and said, “But the sexbots are intelligent, and if you want to feel OK, don’t you want an intelligent woman?”